Updated by July 2019.

 First time to Jakarta?
 Wondering about Indonesia airport?
 No idea how to get from Jakarta airport to city without getting scammed?
 Don’t worry, I will explain (hopefully everything that you need to know).
-So before we start, you need to know that there are two airports in Jakarta; Soekarno Hatta, which is the commercial airport and Halim Perdana Kusuma, which is an airport that doesn’t have any commercial flights.
+So before we start, you need to know that there are two airports in Jakarta; Soekarno Hatta, which was the only commercial airport and Halim Perdana Kusuma, which was an airport that doesn’t have any commercial flights, but since January 2014 it does.

 If you come to Jakarta from outside Indonesia, you will arrive in Terminal 2 or 3 of Soekarno Hatta Airport (The airport’s IATA code, CGK, originates from Cengkareng, a district northwest of the city, and it is often called Cengkareng Airport by Indonesians, although the airport is administratively located within Tangerang).
 As many tourists use Air Asia to fly within Indonesia, there is a good chance that you will arrive in the new Terminal 3 (this is the terminal for Air Asia Indonesia domestic flights).
 The same is true if you fly with Garuda Indonesia, the national airline, which operates domestic and international flights out of Terminal 3.
 If you take an Indonesian airlines like Sriwijaya Air, Lion Air, or Xpress Air you will arrive in Terminal 1 or Terminal 2.

 Jakarta Airport is very big, and it got a shiny new Terminal 3 in 2016, but it is nevertheless very crowded.
 After passing through immigration and collecting all of your luggage, you will exit the terminal.
 Chances are people touts will notice that you are a tourist because of your bags.

 There are a lot of different ways that you can get from the airport to Jakarta.
 The easiest and most convenient is arranging a Jakarta car rental (which I can help arrange).
 There’s a full list of other transport options below.